 I am writing to inform you and express my appreciation for the service I received from Contact Center ng Bayan & SSS in resolving the issue I had with my unposted contributions.
-While I was initially frustrated with the poor service I had received from SSS, they respond and provide a resolution.
+While I was initially frustrated with the poor service I had received from SSS, they responded and provided a resolution.
 I hope SSS will take time to investigate an issue thoroughly to identify the root cause of the problem and provide a satisfactory solution.
-Providing vague answer and solution waste a lot of time (money & effort) both for SSS employees and its member and makes the process longer.
-Yesterday, I visited SSS branch and was able to process the underpayment for my Jan-May 2023 contribution.
+Providing vague answer and solution waste a lot of time (money & effort) both for SSS employees and its members and make the process longer.
+Yesterday, I visited the SSS branch and was able to process the underpayment for my Jan-May 2023 contribution.